Sanjaye22/web-scraping-challenge/README.md

 # Mission to Mars

-Objective: build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+Objective: Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 * This challenge requires the initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.